amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 The first change is importing our `TodoService` and adding it to the providers.
 Then we use the constructor of the component to load the `TodoService`.
 While we inject the service, we can hold a private instance of it in the variable `todoService`.
 Finally, we use it in the `getTodos` method.
 This will make a variable `todos` available in the template where we can render the tasks.

 Let's change the template so we can render the data from the service.
-Go to the `todo.component.html` and change what is inside the `<ul class="todo-list"> ... </ul>` for this one:
+Go to the `todo.component.html` and change, from line 11, what is inside the `<ul class="todo-list"> ... </ul>` for this one:

 ```html TodoTemplate src/app/todo/todo.component.html
     <ul class="todo-list">